mrbusche/backseatfan.com/_posts/2010-01-25-chad-ochocinco-girl-you-trippin.md

   </p>

   <p>
-    Chad Ochocinco's debut performance of &#8220;Girl, You Trippin&#8221;.
+    Chad Ochocinco's debut performance of "Girl, You Trippin".
 Recorded live at the 400 Supper Club Party hosted by Lebron James at Karma in South Beach.
 Featuring Bigg D and the Bottom Shelf Band.
   </p>
 </div>